-- .1 Labeled as "Grid." - .2 Existing and proposed spot elevations on a fifteen (15) metre grid and tied to legal boundaries are required. - .3 All grades shall be Geodetic measure and tied to the nearest A.S.C.M. benchmark; A.S.C.M. benchmark number to be indicated on plan. - .4 Label property lines. - .5 Catch basin rim and invert elevations where required. - .6 Surrounding grade information affecting site development. - .7 School building envelope to have same grade as sportsfield envelope (i.e. 2%). - .8 School building envelopes and adjacent road grades must be at the same elevation. - .9 For every one (1) metre in elevation in excess of 2% slope, a minimum increase of three (3) metres will be required on site. - .10 Refer to page 54; section 3.4 for sports field grading specifications.
+- 1. Labeled as "Grid." - 2.
+Existing and proposed spot elevations on a fifteen (15) metre grid and tied to legal boundaries are required. - 3.
+All grades shall be Geodetic measure and tied to the nearest A.S.C.M. benchmark; A.S.C.M. benchmark number to be indicated on plan. - 4.
+Label property lines. - 5.
+Catch basin rim and invert elevations where required. - 6.
+Surrounding grade information affecting site development. - 7.
+School building envelope to have same grade as sportsfield envelope (i.e. 2%). - 8.
+School building envelopes and adjacent road grades must be at the same elevation. - 9.
+For every one (1) metre in elevation in excess of 2% slope, a minimum increase of three (3) metres will be required on site. - 10.
+Refer to section "Recreation Facilities" for all sports field design and grading specifications.